AdityaBadgotiya/Minor-Project/README.md

 This project is a collaborative effort aimed at enhancing road safety.
 We have developed an accident detection model using a video dataset and YOLOv8, and a real-time driver drowsiness detection system in Python.

 ## Features
 1. **Accident Detection**: Utilizes a video dataset and the YOLOv8 model to detect accidents.
-The model has been trained to recognize various types of accidents and can alert authorities in real-time.
+The model has been trained to recognize various types of accidents.
 2. **Driver Drowsiness Detection**: Monitors the driver in real-time using a webcam.
 The system can detect signs of drowsiness or inattention, and can alert the driver or stop the vehicle to prevent accidents.

 ## Prerequisites